Kadantte/megu.rocks/README.md

 # Megumin

-(Unofficial) API Wrappers*:
+(Unofficial) API Wrappers:
 - node.js: [megumin.js](https://github.com/ohlookitsAugust/megumin.js)

 If you would like your API wrapper added here, feel free to make a PR!
-* we do not endorse api wrappers.
+Note: we do not endorse api wrappers.
 However, it would be preferred to use them because then we can view useragents